qwaneu/qwaneu.github.io/_drafts/test-driving-a-command-line-interface-in-python.md

 ## The problem with this approach

-The test works and is good enough to get acquainted with `click`, but I am not happy with the situation.
+The test works and it is good enough to get acquainted with `click`, but I am not happy with the situation.
 What I have specified is that whatever happens, listing customers produces "QWAN Quality Without A Name".
 Somehow I need to be able to influence the result:

 ~~~
 Given querying all customers produces a list with just "Quality Without A Name"